A Girl Worth Fighting For: Composition

 "A Girl Worth Fighting For" is described as a "delightfully ironic comic number".
 It starts in the key of E major, and is written in alla breve with the tempo of a "walking march".

+Certifications

 Critical reception

 Arthur Hu for Asian Focus (Seattle) wrote "A Girl Worth Fighting For" sounds a bit like South Pacific's "There is Nothing Like a Dame" another hit musical comedy about war between Asian powers.
 Still, the songs stick with stereotypical gender themes, and they still promote the idea that guys have all the fun fighting and killing".
 Taestful Reviews wrote "A Girl Worth Fighting For" is as funny as Disney songs get, second to only "Gaston."
 Filmtracks.com wrote "the comical piece performed by Harvey Fierstein ("A Girl Worth Fighting For") proves that people with annoying speaking voices don't sound any better when they sing".

+Michelle Anya Anjirbag, analyzing the song, described it as using the process of othering to highlight Mulan's contrast with her parent culture, and fulfilling the writers' goals of "disrupt[ing] Disney's pattern of heroines relying on a man".